 While figuring out the cooling system stuff the other day I couldn't help but think that my heater core has been open, exposed to the elements for awhile... so I decided to flush it and fill with fresh coolant, just to try to keep it healthy.
 Those are a huge pain to replace

-I then went home and researched welders some more.
-This was all done on a Sunday when the welding shop was closed but if they were open I probably would have bought a welder.
+I then went home and researched welders.
+This was all done on a Sunday when the welding shop was closed but if they were open I probably would have bought a welder becaues I was so excited to juts get into it already.
 I'm kind of glad now that the shop was closed - that extra day of research led me to buying a different welder...
 I had to buy it online though

 All loaded up.
 The coupe didn't skip a beat with a trunk full of welder and a passenger